 - C2 Proficiency (Certificate of Proficiency in English)

 Instead of your English language certificate, you may also upload a print screen from the test organisation’s website with your test results.
 Your name, test date, and scores must be clearly visible in the screen shot.

 * Certificates that are older than two years on the day you have uploaded the document and completed your application are not accepted.

-The English language certificate may be uploaded until 1 July, provided that all other required application documents are uploaded before the application deadline of 1 April.
-We advise, however, that EU/EFTA nationals upload their proof of English language proficiency as soon as possible to make sure their enrolment and access to services can be arranged in time.
+You may upload the English language certificate until 1 July, provided that all other required application documents are uploaded before the application deadline of 1 April.

 For visa purposes you need a Nuffic certificate as proof of your English language proficiency.
 In order to obtain the Nuffic certificate you will need to take the IELTS or TOEFL internet-based test.

 A clear and relevant essay in English (1,000 – 1,500 words) addressing the following: